Nevada School Counselor Certification

 Additional Assistance

-If you need additional information about renewing your Nevada school counselor license, you can contact the Department of Education at 775-687-9115 (Carson City) or 702-486-6458 (Las Vegas).
+If you need additional information about renewing your Nevada school counselor license, contact the Department of Education at 775-687-9115 (Carson City) or 702-486-6458 (Las Vegas).

 Nevada School Counselor Certification Through Reciprocity

-Out-of-state applicants must submit all materials through Online Portal for Applications and Licensure (OPAL).
+Out-of-state applicants must submit all materials through the Online Portal for Applications and Licensure (OPAL), including the $180 application fee and supporting documentation.

 Additional Assistance

-If you have questions about your out-of-state application, contact the Nevada Department of Education at 775-687-9115 (Carson City) or 702-486-6458 (Las Vegas) or email a specialist at [email protected].
+If you have questions about your out-of-state application, contact the Nevada Department of Education at 775-687-9115 (Carson City) or 702-486-6458 (Las Vegas), or email [email protected].

 Nevada School Counseling Certification Resources